 Distance from London: One hour on the train

 Why go?
 Brighton is perfect for a weekend of long walks on the beach combined with shopping in the eclectic little shops in Brighton’s Lanes, where you find quirky vintage shops and cute cafes that invite to linger with a book or the newspaper when it’s raining outside.
-The dining scene in Brighton is exceptional, and there are enough things to keep you busy for several weekends.
+Sure, Brighton is typically known as a popular summer weekend break from London, but enjoying some fresh sea breeze works wonders year-round.
+Plus: the dining scene in Brighton is exceptional, and there are enough things to keep you busy for several weekends.

 Don’t miss: If the weather allows for it, take the bus (12, 12A or 13 bus) to Seven Sisters Country Park and go for a hike along the stunning white cliffs.
 Stop in a cozy country pub for a Sunday Roast on the way back.

 Where to stay?
 Brighton has plenty of unusual B&B’s and small boutique hotels to offer – among the best ones are the Artist Residence (Rooms start at £90 per night); Snooze B&B (rooms start at £75); and Pelirocco, Brighton’s famous Rock’n’Roll hotel (grab their lovebirds special deal for £99 which includes a bottle of champagne, chocolate truffles and breakfast in bed!